Michel Preud'homme: KV Mechelen

 Preud'homme was transferred to KV Mechelen in 1986.
 The following seasons would become the most successful for the player (as well for the club), winning the 1986-87 Belgian Cup, the 1987-88 European Cup Winners' Cup, the 1988 European Super Cup and the 1988-89 Belgian First Division.
+In June 1993, there were negotiations by Sporting CP to sign him, but the transfer never happened.

 Benfica

-Preud'homme moved to Portuguese club Benfica in 1994, becoming the first foreign goalkeeper in Benfica's history.
-He made his debut on 21 August, against Beira-Mar.
+Preud'homme moved to Portuguese club Benfica in 1994, making his debut on 21 August, against Beira-Mar.
 On 18 May 1996, Michel won his first trophy in Portuguese football as Benfica defeated Lisbon rivals Sporting CP 3–1 in the Taça de Portugal final.

 For his outstanding performances and almost impossible saves, he was nicknamed "Saint Michel" by supporters of Benfica.
 On 10 August 1999, he played his last match, an off season friendly against Bayern Munich.
 After his retirement, at age 40, he became Benfica's director of international relations.